Reimbursement for Tests with the OCULUS Pentacam (OCULUS)

 - External ocular photography (CPT 92285)

-Q Does Medicare cover scanning computerized ophthalmic diagnostic testing of the anterior segment (SCODI-A)?
+Q Does Medicare cover anterior segment SCODI (SCODI-A)?

 Q Does Medicare cover external ocular photography and corneal topography?

-A Yes, but since no national Medicare policy exists for either test, reimbursement is at the discretion of each MAC.
+A Yes, although no national Medicare policy exists for either test.
+Coverage is at the discretion of each Medicare contractor.

 A Yes; most MACs have published policies to cover this test.
 Coverage is based on two distinctly different indications: (1) corneal disease, and (2) ocular hypertension and glaucoma.
 CPT code 76514, by virtue of its designation as a radiological procedure, only describes pachymetry when using ultrasound.
 When the Pentacam is used for optical corneal pachymetry, it is reported with CPT code 92499 (unlisted ophthalmological service or procedure).